-*In the event your entry is the Top Prize or the Juried Panel Prize, the artist agrees that the winning work and reproduction rights will be the sole property of Lake City Partnership Council and ArtFields.
+*In the event your entry is the Top Prize, the Juried Panel Prize, or People’s Choice 2-D and 3-D Award the artist agrees that the winning work and reproduction rights will be the sole property of Lake City Creative Alliance and ArtFields®.

 Is the artist responsible for shipment costs to and from the venue?

 Yes.
 The artist will be responsible for the shipment of and the cost of the shipment of the entry to the venue.
 In addition, the artist must include a pre-paid return-shipping label for the venue to return the work at the conclusion of ArtFields.

 What happens if artwork is not retrieved by the deadline?

 Entries remaining after 6:00 p.m. on May 24, 2017, will be disposed of by the Lake City Creative Alliance in its absolute and exclusive discretion, with no recourse or remedy available to the artist.